dvangennip/web_remote_for_OBS/README.md

 - Start/stop streaming and recording buttons are not functional yet.
 - Audio filter settings don't pick up changes made in OBS directly (nor any changes made via other obs-websocket clients).
 - Audio list has space dedicated for visual audio volume meters, functionality not yet available in obs-websocket.
-- Basic class for Camera Control included that's not functional besides a UI mock-up.
 - For more, see [Issues](https://github.com/dvangennip/obs_web_remote/issues)

 ## License